-Richard Kuller has completed ten years as instructor in Tap and Jazz Dance at PCC.
-He also teaches Tap at Glendale Community College (GCC), and has staged musical numbers and dances for PCC and GCC Theater productions and the Tournament of Roses Honor Band Dancers.
-Main stage musicals choreographed at PCC are Baby, I’m Sorry the Bridge is Out, The Merry Widow (Opera Dept.), The Apple Tree, City of Angels and Into the Woods.
+Richard Kuller is in his eleventh year as instructor of Theater and Dance at PCC, where he has taught Tap, Jazz, Choreography, Musical Theatre and Fundamentals of Acting.
+He also teaches Tap at Glendale Community College (GCC), and has staged musical numbers and dances for both PCC and GCC Theater productions and the Tournament of Roses Honor Band Dancers.
+Main stage musicals choreographed at PCC are Baby, I’m Sorry the Bridge is Out, The Merry Widow (Opera Dept.), The Apple Tree, City of Angels, Into the Woods and Company (the inaugural production in PCC’s new Center for the Arts).
 At GCC he choreographed Anything Goes, Fiddler on the Roof and Once Upon a Mattress.

 He is founder of the PCC Summer Triple-threat Workshop and has directed seven editions of its signature musical revue, Broadway Songbook.
 In 2013, he directed PCC's spring production of the musical Hairspray.